 The red cross of Santiago painted on Velázquez’s chest confused many scholars, as the artist wasn’t knighted until November 1659.
 For this reason, many scholars, beginning with Palomino, believed that the symbol was subsequently added to the portriat, maybe even by the King himself.
 Some argue that the painting was maybe created after the painter was knighted as a thank-you gift for the King for this honor.

 The piece itself contains a range of art historical references, expressed through the presence of the painter himself and the paintings on the walls – copies of works by Peter Paul Rubens, who was one of the Kings’ favorite painters, executed by the artist Juan Bautista Martinez del Mazo.
 The presence of the mirror brings to the fore the act of seeing, the laws of representation, and limits between painting and reality.
 Today, it is widely believed that the depicted scene never actually took place and that it was only a product of the artist’s imagination.

 However, despite all the analyses, the work still continues to puzzle the audience, at the same time forever cementing Velázquez in the annals of great artists.

-Velázquez’s 1656 masterpiece Las Meninas has inspired an avalanche of published attention since it was first placed on public view in the Museo del Prado in 1819.
+A real masterpiece, Velázquez’s 1656 Las Meninas has inspired an avalanche of published attention since it was first placed on public view in the Museo del Prado in 1819.
 The essays in this volume survey the responses to the painting in the nineteenth century, when Velázquez’s fame outside Spain peaked.
 They include introductions to interpretations of the painting by twentieth-century art historians, critics, philosophers, and art theorists, as well as the modern appropriation of the painting by Picasso.

 Diego Velázquez – Las Meninas, 1656